top of page

 Jaclyn Costello

-Her fiction moves between near-future and mythic registers, grounding metaphysical questions in intimate interiority, concerned less with apocalypse than with metamorphosis—what survives in a world shaped by technological ascendance, planetary and societal collapse, and the erosion of the conditions that once allowed meaning to endure.
+Her fiction moves between near-future and mythic registers, grounding metaphysical questions in intimate interiority, and is concerned less with apocalypse than with metamorphosis—what survives in a world shaped by technological ascendance, planetary and societal collapse, and the erosion of the conditions that once allowed meaning to endure.

 Trembling Men Before the Stillness of Gods and Machines